dstaff/beremi/README.md

-BEREMI Soft
+BEREMI Soft<br>
-Software to manage the schools, colleges and universitys Using Native PHP and MariaDB as back-end
+Software to manage the schools, colleges and universitys<br>
+Using Native PHP and MariaDB as back-end<br>
-Using Admin LTE Template as frond-end
+Using Admin LTE Template as frond-end<br>